 Blacks have made gains in U.S. political leadership, but gaps remain

-Barack Obama’s election to the highest political office in the land in 2008 was a proud moment for many Americans.
-It represented another advance in the slow but steady progress blacks have made in recent decades in gaining a greater foothold in political leadership, particularly in the U.S. House of Representatives and in the Cabinets of recent presidents.
+Ten years ago, Barack Obama took office as the first black president of the United States – a proud moment for many Americans.
+Obama’s election represented another advance in the slow but steady progress blacks have made in recent decades in gaining a greater foothold in political leadership, particularly in the U.S. House of Representatives and in the Cabinets of recent presidents.
 But they have lagged in the Senate and in governorships.

-Many blacks view political representation as a potential catalyst for increased racial equality, according to a new Pew Research Center survey.
-Roughly four-in-ten black adults (38%) say that working to get more black people elected to office would be a very effective tactic for groups striving to help blacks achieve equality.
-Whites are less likely to view this as an effective way to bring about increased racial equality (24% say it would be very effective).
+Many blacks view political representation as a potential catalyst for increased racial equality, according to a 2016 Pew Research Center survey.
+Roughly four-in-ten black adults (38%) said that working to get more black people elected to office would be a very effective tactic for groups striving to help blacks achieve equality.
+Whites were less likely to view this as an effective way to bring about increased racial equality (24% said it would be very effective).

 Data from the past 50 years reveal the upward yet uneven trajectory of black political leadership in America.
 In 1965, there were no blacks in the U.S. Senate, nor were there any black governors.
 And only six members of the House of Representatives were black.
-By 2015, there was greater representation in some areas (44 House members were black) but little change in others (there were two black senators and one black governor).
-The share of blacks who have served in a presidential Cabinet, however, has been generally high – even above parity with the population – under administrations in the past two decades.
+As of 2019, there is greater representation in some areas – 52 House members are black, putting the share of black House members (12%) on par with the share of blacks in the U.S. population overall for the first time in history.
+But in other areas, there has been little change (there are three black senators and no black governors).

 The first black U.S. senator, Hiram R. Revels, a Republican from Mississippi, was chosen by his state’s Legislature to fill an empty seat.
 He served for a year, from 1870 to 1871.
-Since then, eight black Americans have served in the Senate, including Edward W. Brooke of Massachusetts (1967-79), Carol Moseley Braun of Illinois (1993-99), and Obama.
+Since then, nine black Americans have served in the Senate, including Edward W. Brooke of Massachusetts (1967-79), Carol Moseley Braun of Illinois (1993-99), and Obama.
 But until 2013, no two black senators had been in office at the same time.
-That year, Tim Scott (R-South Carolina) and Cory Booker (D-New Jersey) took office, making it the first time more than one black senator has served.
+That year, Tim Scott, R-S.C., and Cory Booker, D-N.J., took office, making it the first time more than one black senator has served.
+Kamala Harris, D-Calif., joined their ranks in 2017.